 There isn't anything wrong or out of the ordinary about a client being nervous, apprehensive or even terrified of the idea of testifying before the court at trial.
 One of the things that many fear the most is the embarrassment of pleading their case in front of a jury of their peers.
 However, New Jersey DWI trials are not held before a jury.

 Although there will be others in the courtroom, they will likely only include police officers, courtroom personnel, attorneys, prosecutors, a courtroom stenographer and the judge.
 New Jersey DWI trials aren't anything like the dramatic murder trials one might see on TV crime shows or in the movies.
 However, long before your actual trial date, you will have already appeared before the court on at least two occasions for hearings.
 This may help ease any nervousness you may have about appearing in court.

-Besides collecting the prosecution's evidence against you, interviewing of witnesses, including yourself, and devising an overall strategy for your DWI defense, your attorney will also prepare you for your testifying at your DWI trial if he or she decides that testifying is recommended in your case.
+Besides collecting the prosecution's evidence against you, the interviewing of witnesses, including yourself, and devising an overall strategy for your DWI defense, your attorney will also prepare you for testifying at your DWI trial if he or she decides that testifying is recommended in your case.